linked-planet/upm-maven-plugin/README.md

 after plugin installation.

 Caveat: Reindex is pointless if triggered before plugin installation finishes.
-To avoid this, using `waitForInstallationMillis` when uploading the plugin file is our best tool for now.
+To avoid this, use `waitForSuccessMillis` when uploading the plugin file.

 ```
 mvn upm:reindex